pgmtx/mblue/content/blog/messaging.md

 The [website](https://simplex.chat/) gives clear and transparent information.

 Unlike Session, the messages are sent and received instantly.
 However, I don't get any notification sound on my phone when I receive a message.
 I don't if it is a bug or a way to protect privacy, but it will be annoying for most people.
+If you don't have any notifications, meaning you have to open the app to get them, disable the battery saver for this app.

 I haven't tried calls yet, so I can't tell about their quality.